List of medically significant spider bites: Recluse spiders

 Most recluse spider bites are minor with a small area of redness.
 However, a small number of bites produce severe dermonecrotic lesions, and, sometimes, severe systemic reaction known as hemolytic anemia.
 Brown recluse bites have been suspected in several fatalities.

 A minority of bites form a necrotizing ulcer that destroys soft tissue and may take months and, on very rare occasions, years to heal, leaving deep scars.
 The damaged tissue will become black and eventually slough away.
 Bites occur commonly during dressing as spiders are trapped in the sleeve or pant leg.
 Bites usually become painful and itchy within 2 to 8 hours, pain and other local effects worsen 12 to 36 hours after the bite with the necrosis developing over the next few days.
 Around the face, swelling is common.

 Serious systemic effects known as visceral loxoscelism may occur before this time, as the venom spreads throughout the body.
 Moderate symptoms include nausea, vomiting, fever, rashes, and muscle and joint pain.
 Rarely more severe symptoms occur including hemolysis, thrombocytopenia, and disseminated intravascular coagulation.
 Debilitated patients, the elderly, and children may be more susceptible to systemic loxoscelism.
 Hemolysis may require transfusion and could lead to kidney failure.
 Deaths have been reported from suspected brown recluse envenomation.

-The Chilean recluse, a species native to South America have been known to cause systemic visceral loxoscxelism in 15% of reported cases, and fatalities in 3‒4% of cases.
+The Chilean recluse, a species native to South America have been known to cause systemic visceral loxoscelism in 15% of reported cases, and fatalities in 3‒4% of cases.